amoffat/snake/README.md

 Automated testing
 -----------------

 There is no testing right now.
-I'm not sure how to do it right now, but it might involve running vim in a subprocess in some kind of headless mode, applying snake functions, then checking the output of the vim buffer for correctness.
+I'm not totally sure how to do it, but it might involve running vim in a subprocess in some kind of headless mode, applying snake functions, then checking the output of the vim buffer for correctness.

 More functions
 --------------